 Traveling is generally known to be expensive, especially if you are looking to make the best of the experience.
 Everyone would love to travel as much as they can, visit exciting places, go on adventures, take Instagram-worthy pictures, and do more.
 However, if you ask the average person today why they aren’t traveling the world as much as they would love to, it always comes down to one answer, which is money.

 A survey conducted on 2,000 Americans recorded 11% of people who have never left their states, 54% who have visited fewer than 10 states and 13% who have never flown in a plane.
 This was just within America.
 When a poll was conducted for international travel, about 40% were recorded to have never traveled outside of the country.
 For most people, it isn’t just about the lack of interest but the lack of money and resources to travel as they desire.

 There’s no doubt that money plays an important role in travel but it doesn’t have to cost a fortune to have a great travel experience.
 This may seem impossible but you could take advantage of tools, resources, ideas, and certain activities at your disposal to make the most of your travel without breaking the bank.
-It’s about time you let go of the idea that you have to be rich to travel, as you could travel to your dream destination on a budget.
+It’s about time you let go of the idea that you have to be rich to travel, as you could travel to your dream destination and the best cities on a budget.
 The question is HOW?

 In this post, we have highlighted 15 tips to guide you on how to travel on a budget:

 1. Book Flights in Advance